Janus: Iunonius

+Consivius

-ConsiviusConsivius, sower, is an epithet that reflects the tutelary function of the god at the first instant of human life and of life in general, conception.
+Consivius, sower, is an epithet that reflects the tutelary function of the god at the first instant of human life and of life in general, conception.
 This function is a particular case of his function of patron of beginnings.
 As far as man is concerned it is obviously of the greatest importance, even though both Augustine and some modern scholars see it as minor.
 Augustine shows astonishment at the fact that some of the dii selecti may be engaged in such tasks: "In fact Janus himself first, when pregnancy is conceived, ... opens the way to receiving the semen".

 Varro on the other hand had clear the relevance of the function of starting a new life by opening the way to the semen and therefore started his enumeration of the gods with Janus, following the pattern of the Carmen Saliare.
 Macrobius gives the same interpretation of the epithet in his list: "Consivius from sowing (conserendo), i. e. from the propagation of the human genre, that is disseminated by the working of Janus." as the most ancient form.
 He though does not consider Conseuius to be an epithet of Janus but a theonym in its own right.

 Lydus understands Consivius as βουλαιον (consiliarius) owing to a conflation with Consus through Ops Consiva or Consivia.
 The interpretation of Consus as god of advice is already present in Latin authors and is due to a folk etymology supported by the story of the abduction of the Sabine women, (which happened on the day of the Consualia aestiva), said to have been advised by Consus.
 However no Latin source cites relationships of any kind between Consus and Janus Consivius.
 Moreover, both the passages that this etymology requires present difficulties, particularly as it seems Consus cannot be etymologically related to adjective consivius or conseuius, found in Ops Consivia and thence the implied notion of sowing.